Research and development (R&D) support in the UK

 Infrastructure that supports innovation

-The UK invests £6bn each year in research councils and universities.
+The UK invests £6 billion each year in research councils and universities.

-We also have a range of ‘business clusters’ up and down the country offering specialist expertise.
+A range of ‘business clusters’ up and down the country offers specialist expertise.

 - advanced engineering and medical technologies in the Northern Powerhouse

 - the UK’s answer to Silicon Valley in the Cambridge, Milton Keynes and Oxford corridor